 Of course, these counterarguments shouldn't be taken too far.
 Many crypto proponents are quick to wave aside environmental concerns by pointing out that crypto’s energy usage pales in comparison to other essential services we use in our everyday lives.
 Bitcoin mining consumes less than one-fifth of the energy that banks and ATMs do, for example.

 These rebuttals are overly dismissive.
 Notwithstanding the media’s tendency to exaggerate and sensationalise, environmental concerns must be taken seriously.
 The industry has a long way to go, and its impact—not just on the environment but on society as whole—must be constantly interrogated.

 Nevertheless, there are good reasons to be hopeful.
-The future of cryptocurrency will be cleaner, partly because there will be a shift to proof-of-stake mechanisms like ETH2, which don’t require high-cost computational problem solving.
+The future of cryptocurrency will be cleaner, partly because there will be a shift to Proof of Stake (PoS) consensus mechanisms like ETH 2.0, which don’t require high-cost computational problem solving.
 There will also be many breakthroughs in the next decade that will help us use crypto as a vehicle for environmental initiatives.
 A 2019 HSBC report details how issuing Green Bonds on the blockchain, for example, could scale this relatively new asset and therefore significantly increase the number of green projects.
 As the space continues to mature, it is my hope that we can have thoughtful and sometimes difficult conversations regarding the future we wish to build.